A Systematic Literature Review on the Impact of Formatting Elements on Code Legibility

-\textbf{Spacing}.
-Most studies that evaluated spacing did not produce statistically significant results.
-Overall, the results indicate that the disciplined use of vertical and horizontal spacing to organize code into text-like paragraphs is not relevant.
-We hypothesize that this may stem from a lack of statistical power: different spacing approaches are not likely to yield big effect sizes and the power required to detect such small effect sizes implies large sample sizes (Section~\ref{sec:power}).
-Two studies~\citep{Bauer2019,Santos2018} did not find a significant difference between different indentation levels, e.g., two vs. four spaces.
-An older study~\citep{Miara1983} comparing zero, two, four, and six spaces found that two spaces exhibited the best result.
-This is consistent with some coding guides such as Google Java Style Guide\footnote{\url{https://google.github.io/styleguide/javaguide.html}}, the AirBNB JavaScript Style Guide\footnote{\url{https://github.com/airbnb/javascript}}, and the Style Guide for Python Code\footnote{\url{https://peps.python.org/pep-0008/}}.
-Others, such as the Linux Kernel Coding Style\footnote{\url{https://www.kernel.org/doc/html/v4.10/process/coding-style.html}} recommend eight spaces and explicitly argue against two or four spaces.
+\textbf{Spacing.} Most studies that evaluated spacing did not produce statistically significant results.
+The results of one study~\citep{Love1977} indicate that the disciplined use of vertical and horizontal spacing to organize code into text-like paragraphs is not relevant.
+We hypothesize that this may stem from a lack of statistical power: different spacing approaches are not likely to yield big effect sizes, and the power required to detect such small effect sizes implies large sample sizes (\autoref{sec:power}).
+Two studies~\citep{Santos2018,Bauer2019} did not find a significant difference between different indentation levels, e.g., two versus four spaces, in Java code.
+An older study~\citep{Miara1983} comparing zero, two, four, and six spaces in Pascal code snippets found that two spaces exhibited the best result.
+The coding style provided by Free Pascal recommends two spaces for indentation.
+Although \cite{Miara1983}'s finding is for Pascal, it is also consistent with some coding guides such as the Google Java Style Guide, the AirBNB JavaScript Style Guide, and the Style Guide for Python Code.
+Others, such as the Linux Kernel Coding Style, recommend eight spaces and explicitly argue against two or four spaces.
 Currently, the developer community uses spacing patterns, both vertical and horizontal, because they believe in their usefulness.